Shadraze/GibbonEduCoreV26-Nepali_Docker/README.md

 To stop, use: ./Stop.sh

-To clear database, first stop and then: 'rm -rf ./_Volumes'.
+To clear database (make sure you are in this directory!!!), first stop and then: 'rm -rf ./_Volumes'.
 Deploy again afterwards to start new installation.

 # During Gibbon Installation, for step 2, use:
 Database Address -> db <br>